Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 It seems there are many points which should be updated in the project template.
 For me it takes 10min and all things are done and the project with above listed advantages :smile: is ready.

+And plz don't forget that the harmonic and great `interaction` from all libraries and ... is the `greatest` advantage for the developer and customer.